 And there’s nothing wrong with a movie night.
 True, it’s more time in front of a screen but can be a fun time to spend time together compared with everyone just watching their own favorite show in solitude.
 The same can be said for videos games done together on one screen as a family.
 It’s certainly better than when kids individually looking at their screens with no interaction with those around them.

-As mentioned, it’s not about eliminating screen time, only reducing it in our daily lives while connecting in a personal way with our family.
+As mentioned, it’s not about eliminating screen time, only reducing screen time it in our daily lives while connecting in a personal way with our family.
 Puzzles anyone?
 It may not be everyone’s preference.
 In that case, break up your activities in groups.
 Some work on a puzzle while others play a game or build a connectable toy.

 So why not give it a try?

 Sign up for the 7 Day Digital Detox and you’ll receive one email per day for 7 days.
 Each email will consist of fun ideas to help you reconnect as a family in fun way.

 The Digital Detox is inspired by the same organization that brought to you the parental control software company that developed Covenant Eyes, the program that also teaches kids how to be responsible internet users.
 Screen time monitoring is just one of the features that parental controls offer, in addition to preventing the much worse consequences of when kids come into contact with explicit material online.